borisguery/sf2console-autolookup/README.md

 It is possible to autocomplete your command according to the path found by the script.
 It means that the result of the completion will vary depending on your path.

-To enable it, move the `sf2console.complete` into your completion directory.
+To enable it, move the `sc.complete` into your completion directory.
 It should be either `/etc/bash_completion.d` or `/opt/local/etc/bash_completion.d`.

 Make sure to `source /etc/bash_completion.d/sf2console.complete` the moved file to load the autocompletion.